Krebslabrep/Chatsirisupachai_Moene_2024/README.md

 ## Description
 data: Contains processed data used in and obtained from the analyses.
 Note that raw data generated in this study have been deposited in ArrayExpress under accession numbers E-MTAB-14461 and E-MTAB-14462.
 Publicly available datasets used in this study are listed in Table EV1 and can be found in the online version of the manuscript.

 script: Contains all scripts used to perform the analyses in this project.
-The scripts are organized into subfolders based on the analysis type.
+The scripts are organised into subfolders based on the analysis type.
 Each subfolder includes a README.md file that describes the corresponding script files.

 ## Requirements
 Most analyses were done using R (version 4.2.2).
 Only the modelling analysis was performed in Matlab.